Gen Digital Inc [GEN] stock Initiated by Evercore ISI analyst, price target now $27

 Evercore ISI have made an estimate for Gen Digital Inc shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 19, 2023.

-Gen Digital Inc [GEN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.25.
-With this latest performance, GEN shares dropped by -16.84% in over the last four-week period, additionally plugging by 0.47% over the last 6 months – not to mention a drop of -16.47% in the past year of trading.
+Gen Digital Inc [GEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.44.
+With this latest performance, GEN shares dropped by -9.03% in over the last four-week period, additionally plugging by 0.68% over the last 6 months – not to mention a drop of -14.68% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GEN. When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Gen Digital Inc go to 11.90%.